When Your Pet Dies in Korea: What You Need to Do

 Legal disposal options

-Three options are legal.
+Three routes are legal.

-- Basic livelihood security recipients
+- Basic livelihood security recipients (기초생활수급자)

-- Single-parent households
+- Single-parent households (한부모가족)

 The 30-day reporting requirement